JATISTAN/Python/zomato_analyis[1].md

 # line graph
 ```

+## **Conclusion:**
-## CONCLUSION - dining type restaurant gets the maximum number of votes from customers
+Dining-type restaurants receive the highest number of votes from customers, indicating a strong preference for this restaurant category.

+---

+## **Question 3**:
-## what are the maximum rating restaurants receives
+## What is the highest rating received by restaurants across different categories?

 ```python